 Behavioral Health Integration Program

-The current delivery model for addressing behavioral health issues in pediatric primary care is failing to meet the needs of children and families.
-In 2013, the PPOC, in partnership with the Department of Psychiatry at Boston Children’s Hospital, launched the Behavioral Health Integration Program (BHIP) as an innovative model of behavioral health care that creates sustainable capacity to deliver integrated, evidence-based, behavioral health services into the pediatric medical home, with coordination of care at its core.
+The most prevalent model for addressing behavioral health concerns in pediatric primary care is failing to meet the needs of children and families.
+In 2013, the PPOC, in partnership with the Department of Psychiatry at Boston Children’s Hospital, launched the Behavioral Health Integration Program (BHIP) to create sustainable capacity to deliver integrated, evidence-based, behavioral health services in the pediatric medical home, with coordination of care at its core.

-BHIP addresses three foundational issues head-on, to create and support a more capable medical home team in the following ways:
+BHIP addresses three foundational issues head-on, to create and support a more capable medical home team:

 - Delivering education and skills training to improve the medical home team’s comfort and skill, managing behavioral health concerns

-- Integrating behavioral health providers into the medical home team
+- Integrating behavioral health providers in the medical home

 - Providing rapid response, case-focused, consultative support from child psychiatrists and substance use specialists

-The program places clinical psychologists, clinical social workers, and mental health counselors, licensed for independent practice in Massachusetts, in the pediatric medical home to provide diagnostic evaluation, evidence-based treatment, consultation to PCPs, and to support behavioral health care coordination.
+Clinical psychologists, clinical social workers, and mental health counselors, integrated in the pediatric medical home, provide diagnostic evaluation, evidence-based treatment, consultation to PCPs, and support behavioral health care coordination.

 The program seeks to improve the following in the pediatric medical home:

-- Increase rates of screening for behavioral health issues
+- Increase rates of screening for mental health and substance use issues

-- Increase rates of diagnostic evaluation for children that screen positive
+- Increase rates of appropriate evaluation for children with identified needs

-- Increase rates of referral to behavioral health services for children with behavioral health diagnoses
+- Increase rates of referral to behavioral health services for children with identified needs

 - Increase coordination of care, and bi-directional communication with community providers, for children referred outside the practice